github/training-kit/paths/windows/03c-start-project-vs.md

   1. Click **Create repository**.
   1. Use the instructions found under the **...or push an existing repository from the command line** to push your local project to your GitHub.com repository.

+  ## Alternate Starting Locally instructions
+  1. Open the Github Extension by selecting **View > Other Windows > GitHub**.
+  1. You may be able to select **Push to GitHub** unless your project isn't added to source control.
+If you need to add source control select: **Project > Add to Source control**.
+  1. In the GitHub Pane, click the green **Get Started** button to publish your code.
+  1. Make sure the name and description match your project.
+Additionally you can select if you would like to make the repository private.

   ## Started Online
   If you create the repository online, follow these steps: